pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 small amount of lock-free C code that is hard to test.[^legacy-gcc] In the future, we hope to also:

 [^legacy-gcc]: It would be easy to blame the complexity of lock-free code, but the initial version, with C11 atomics, was correct.
-Unfortunately, gcc backs C11 atomic `uint128_t` with locks, so we had to switch to the legacy interface, and that's where the errors crept in.
+Unfortunately, gcc backs C11 atomic `uint128_t`s with locks, so we had to switch to the legacy interface, and that's when the errors crept in.

 - detect when an interior pointer is freed
 - detect simple[^jump] buffer overflows that cross allocation classes, with guard pages